-I am pleased to enclose the Notice of Meeting for the third Annual General Meeting ('AGM') of the Company.
-The AGM is to be held on Wednesday, May 17, 2017 at 3.00pm in the Wessex Ballroom, Renaissance London Heathrow, Bath Road, Hounslow, Middlesex, TW6 2AQ.
-The formal notice of AGM and resolutions to be proposed are set out on pages 3 to 4 of this document and the recommendation of the Directors is set out on this page.
+I am pleased to enclose the Notice of Meeting for the Annual General Meeting ('AGM') of the Company.
+The AGM is to be held on Thursday, May 7, 2020 at 3.00pm at the offices of Addleshaw Goddard LLP, Milton Gate, 60 Chiswell Street London EC1Y 4AG.

+The formal notice of AGM and resolutions to be proposed are set out on pages 3 to 4 of this document.
+Explanatory notes to the business to be considered are set out on pages 5 to 9.